Table of Contents Show

 You will get many beautiful pictures on the way back to the campsite, especially near the Chutes while paddling.
 After you reach Kentucky Club Island, take a sharp right, and you’ll be on your way to the eastern coast of Boom Island, crossing several campsites along the way.

 There are some blueberry plants, and you might spot bears too.
-People staying on the campsites over here need to pay attention to their stuff, as bears can ruin your mood by damaging the supplies you brought.
+People staying on the campsites over here need to pay attention to their stuff, as bears can ruin your mood by damaging the supplies you bring.

 There’s a lake-like pond and the beaver pond, independent of the French River and separated by a well-built beaver dam.